by Steve Salas

 Driving back from a visit to Pueblo, Colorado, last November, I passed an exit I recognized—one that leads toward the home of a friend, a former co-worker with whom I hadn’t spoken in nearly a year.

 Bailey, last I’d heard, had bought a home in Pueblo and was living with her fiancé.
 By the sound of it, she was doing well.
 No need to call, I thought.
-But as the low roofs of residential Pueblo gave way to open planes, a stream of faces came to mind—the friends I’d introduced to Buddhism.
+But as the low roofs of residential Pueblo gave way to open plains, a stream of faces came to mind—the friends I’d introduced to Buddhism.
 These were faces I’d been thinking of all week since receiving word of Ikeda Sensei’s passing.
 Where were they now?
 I wondered.
 I couldn’t say.

 I owe my life to my Buddhist practice.
 Admittedly, though, during the pandemic, I’d begun taking much of it—my marriage, home, job, health and friends—for granted.